+- 5.1.
+The CEO of the Trust is responsible for: - Evaluating and reviewing this policy to ensure that it is not discriminatory. - Reviewing and amending this policy, accounting for new legislation and government guidance - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - 5.2.
+The Local Governing Body is responsible for: - Receiving reports from the headteacher regarding patterns of bullying and monitoring the impact of the strategies implemented by the school to prevent recurrences of bullying. - 5.3.
+The Headteacher is responsible for: - The overall implementation of this policy - Ensuring that the academy adopts a tolerant and open-minded policy towards difference. - Ensuring the academy is inclusive. - using staff experience of dealing with bullying incidents in previous years to improve procedures. - Keeping a Bullying Report Form of all reported incidents, including which type of bullying has occurred, to allow for proper analysis of the data collected. - Analysing the data in the bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members.

+- 5.4.
+The phase leaders are responsible for: - Corresponding and meeting with parents where necessary. - Providing a point of contact for pupils/students and parents, when more serious bullying incidents occur. - 5.5.
+Teachers are responsible for: - Being alert to social dynamics in their class. - Being available for pupils/students who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and that they inform the pupil's phase leader of such observations. - Refraining from gender stereotyping when dealing with bullying. - Understanding the composition of pupil/student groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a pupil/student for support. - 5.6.
+The Pastoral lead/ DSL is responsible for: - Offering emotional support to victims of bullying. - Alerting the relevant phase leader regarding any incidents of bullying. - 5.7.
+Parents/guardians are responsible for: - Informing their child's phase leader or form teacher if they have any concerns that their child is the victim of bullying or involving in bullying in anyway. - Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes. - 5.8.
+Pupils/Students are responsible for: - Informing a member of staff if they witness bullying or are a victim of bullying. - Not making counter-threats if they are victims of bullying. - Walking away from dangerous situations and avoiding involving other pupils in incidents. - Keeping evidence of cyber bullying and informing a member of staff should they fall victim to cyber bullying.

+6. Statutory implications

 - 6.1.
-The CEO of the Trust is responsible for: - Evaluating and reviewing this policy to ensure that it is not discriminatory. - Reviewing and amending this policy, accounting for new legislation and government guidance - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - 6.2.
-The Local Governing Body is responsible for: - Receiving reports from the headteacher regarding patterns of bullying and monitoring the impact of the strategies implemented by the school to prevent recurrences of bullying. - 6.3.
-The Headteacher is responsible for: - The overall implementation of this policy - Ensuring that the academy adopts a tolerant and open-minded policy towards difference. - Ensuring the academy is inclusive. - using staff experience of dealing with bullying incidents in previous years to improve procedures.

-- Keeping a Bullying Report Form of all reported incidents, including which type of bullying has occurred, to allow for proper analysis of the data collected. - Analysing the data in the bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members. - 6.4.
-The Heads of year are responsible for: - Corresponding and meeting with parents where necessary. - Providing a point of contact for pupils/students and parents, when more serious bullying incidents occur. - 6.5.
-Teachers are responsible for: - Being alert to social dynamics in their class. - Being available for pupils/students who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and that they inform the pupil's/students heads of year of such observations. - Refraining from gender stereotyping when dealing with bullying. - Understanding the composition of pupil/student groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a pupil/student for support. - 6.6.
-The Pastoral lead/ DSL is responsible for: - Offering emotional support to victims of bullying. - Alerting the relevant heads of year regarding any incidents of bullying. - 6.7.
-Parents/guardians are responsible for: - Informing their child's head of year or form tutor/teacher if they have any concerns that their child is the victim of bullying or involving in bullying in anyway. - Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes. - 6.8.
-Pupils/Students are responsible for: - Informing a member of staff if they witness bullying or are a victim of bullying. - Not making counter-threats if they are victims of bullying. - Walking away from dangerous situations and avoiding involving other pupils in incidents. - Keeping evidence of cyber bullying and informing a member of staff should they fall victim to cyber bullying.

-7. Statutory implications

-- 7.1.
-The academy understands that, under the Equality Act 2010, it has a responsibility to: - Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the act. - Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - Foster good relations between people who share a protected characteristic and people who do not share it. - 7.2.
+The academy understands that, under the Equality Act 2010, it has a responsibility to: - Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the act. - Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - Foster good relations between people who share a protected characteristic and people who do not share it.

+6.2.
 The academy understands that, under the Human Rights Act (HRA) 1998, it could have charges brought against it if it allows the rights of children and young people at the academy to be breached by failing to take bullying seriously.